Get the Tata Capital App to apply for Loans & manage your account. Download Now

 SUPPORT

-Tata Capital > Blog > Generic > How to Save Tax for Salary Above 50 Lakhs?
+Tata Capital > Blog > Generic > How to save tax for a salary above 50 lakhs?

 Generic

-If you’re earning above ₹50 lakh a year, it puts you in the highest tax bracket, which can mean you have to worry about the high tax payments that come with it.
+If you’re earning above Rs.
+50 lakh a year, it puts you in the highest tax bracket, which can mean you have to worry about the high tax payments that come with it.
 But that’s far from true.

 With the right planning, you can significantly reduce your tax burden while staying fully compliant with the law.
-Keep reading to discover strategies on how to save taxes on a 50-lakh salary under the different tax regimes in India and maximise your savings.
+Keep reading to discover strategies on how to save taxes on a INR 50-lakh salary under the different tax regimes in India and maximize your savings.

 Under the Income Tax Act 1961, the government levies direct taxes on individual incomes.
 However, in 2020-21, a new tax regime was introduced with revised tax rates and methods, offering an alternative to the existing system.